aimclub/Fedot.Industrial/examples/README.md

 local inputs or outputs.
 Do not add them to git.
 Prefer task-based data paths under `examples/utils/data/{ts_classification,ts_regression,forecasting,anomaly_detection}` and document any external dataset in the corresponding README.
+Use `examples/artifacts/artifact_catalog.json` and the generated `examples/artifacts/cloud_bundle/cloud_bundle_manifest.json` as the cloud upload checklist for raw data, benchmark history, run outputs, notebooks, and publication artifacts.

 Tracked notebooks that still depend on optional packages or private/local data are preserved as scenario references.
 Their READMEs document the expected input